-Critical incidents include abuse (physical, sexual, or emotional; exploitation; and misappropriation of funds/property) and neglect (self, or by others).
-Missouri statutes include a universal mandated reporting, stating that any person having reasonable cause to suspect that an eligible adult is experiencing abuse or neglect and in need of protective services shall report such information to the Department of Health and Senior Services (DHSS).
-This universal mandate has no statutory penalties for not reporting and contains no immunity for those who do report.
-(192.2410, RSMo) Missouri statutes also include specific language in certain sections that mandate various entities to report possible abuse and/or neglect or cause a report of possible abuse and/or neglect to be made to DHSS.
-The entities that are mandated to report are: adult day care worker; chiropractor; Christian Science practitioner; coroner; dentist; embalmer; employee of the Departments of Social Services, Mental Health, or Health and Senior Services; employee of a local area agency on aging or an organized area agency on aging program; funeral director; home health agency or home health agency employee; hospital and clinic personnel engaged in examination, care, or treatment of persons; in-home services owner, provider, operator, or employee; law enforcement officer; long-term care facility administrator or employee; medical examiner; medical resident or intern; mental health professional; minister; nurse; nurse practitioner; optometrist; other health practitioner; peace officer; pharmacist; physical therapist; physician; physician's assistant; podiatrist; probation or parole officer; psychologist; consumer-directed services provider (this covers IL Waiver providers); personal care attendant; or social worker.
-When any of these entities has reasonable cause to believe that a participant has been abused or neglected are to IMMEDIATELY report or cause a report to be made to the department.
-These mandated reporters who fail to report or cause a report to be made to DHSS within a reasonable time after the act of abuse or neglect are guilty of a Class A misdemeanor (198.070 and 192.2475, RSMo).
-The methods of reporting include calling DHSS staff or the Central Registry Unit 800# (this number is promoted on DHSS public information, brochure, posters, and website), written correspondence with DHSS or through the Ask Us function on DHSS' website.
-All reports are logged in the Mo CaseCompass system, regardless of the method utilized to report, in order to track all reports.
+Critical incidents include physical abuse, sexual abuse, emotional abuse, exploitation, misappropriation of funds/property, neglect (by self, or by others).
+Missouri statute states any person having reasonable cause to suspect that an eligible adult is experiencing abuse or neglect and is in need of protective services shall report such information to the Department of Health and Senior Services (DHSS).
+Missouri statutes require any adult day care worker; chiropractor; Christian Science practitioner; coroner; dentist; embalmer; employee of the Departments of Social Services, Mental Health, or Health and Senior Services; employee of a local Area Agency on Aging or an organized Area Agency on Aging program; emergency medical technician; firefighter; first responder; funeral director; home health agency; home health agency employee; hospital and clinic personnel engaged in the care or treatment of others; in-home services owner or provider, in-home services operator or employee; law enforcement officer; long-term care facility administrator or employee; medical examiner; medical resident or intern; mental health professional; minister; nurse; nurse practitioner; optometrist; other health practitioner; peace officer; pharmacist; physical therapist; physician; physician's assistant; podiatrist; probation or parole officer; psychologist; consumer-directed services provider; personal care attendant; social worker or other person with the responsibility for the care of an eligible adult who has reasonable cause to suspect that the eligible adult has been subjected to abuse or neglect or observes the eligible adult being subjected to conditions or circumstances which would reasonably result in abuse or neglect.
+Mandated reporters who fail to report or cause a report to be made to DHSS immediately after the act of abuse or neglect are guilty of a Class A misdemeanor (198.070, 192.2475, and 208.912, RSMo).
+The methods of reporting include calling DHSS staff or the Central Registry Unit 800# (this number is promoted on DHSS public information, brochure, posters, and website), written correspondence with DHSS or through the 'Ask Us' function on DHSS' website.
+All reports are entered into the Mo CaseCompass system, regardless of the method utilized to report, in order to track all reports.